 The Accord acknowledges that the educational base is a key foundation for practice as an engineering technician, in each of the countries or territories covered by the Accord.

 It recognises the importance of the roles engineering technicians play as part of a wider engineering team.
 Even though the term engineering technicians used throughout, it is mindful that these roles are often termed differently within the specific jurisdictions.
 It also includes roles such as; certified or professional technician, which may also be called engineering associates.

-Currently there are eight signatories that make up the Dublin Accord.
+Currently there are nine signatories that make up the Dublin Accord.